misterjanson/CTF/content/02_LabIntro/01-page.md

 The goal of this workshop is not to just learn how to use a specific tool, or tools, but to also leverage a common framework used in the InfoSec industry.
 With that in mind the [MITRE ATT&CK®](https://attack.mitre.org/) framework will serve as a foundational reference tool through the lab exercises.
 This page provides key information on MITRE ATT&CK® and you'll also use the publicly available MITRE ATT&CK® knowledge base to find information.

 We strongly believe that a basic understanding of this framework will make you a better security practitioner.
-Additionally, you will find MITRE ATT&CK® referenced in may Fortinet products.
+Additionally, you will find MITRE ATT&CK® referenced in many Fortinet products.

 ## Overview